Laumania/RobloxPlayerNotifier/README.md

 ### 4. Await players to play a game
-When one of the players you have added to your config file joins a game (try it with your own username to see it working) a notification will be shown in the lower left corner.
+When one of the players you have added to your config file joins a game (try it with your own username to see it working) a notification sound will be played and a green button next to the playername in the app will light up.

 ## FAQ
 - Why didn't you just build this in JavaScript, then it would have worked on Mac and Linux too?